FishlandicFishy/lexicring/dict/baba-g.md

 ## English

 /ˈbɑbɑ ˈdʒiː/
 [n] An excuse to throw a marketable plushie, especially that of Tails, outside of the window.
 Derived from "PUBG".
+Susceptible to false copyright claims.[^1]

 Example: